 There are also short courses that will help you to improve your skills and confidence, for example, The Princes' Trust.

 City College Plymouth and school sixth forms have a wide range of pathways that are open to young people with special educational needs and disabilities.
-Find out more about how decisions about post-16 placements are made.

 What other information is available about employment, education and training?